 After you’ve downloaded our corporate video script template, keep on reading below to discover the 7 simple steps to writing an effective video script for your brand or company...

 If you’re creating a corporate film then you’re going to need a video script.
 Whether it’s a promotional brand film, a corporate training video for internal use or a video for social media or your website, a well written script you can inspire your audience into taking action.

 7 Simple Steps to Writing an Effective Corporate Video Script

-- What the message of your video is.
+- What is the purpose of your video?

-Free resource: Download our Video Production Brief Template to help you write your video brief.
+Free resource: If you haven’t already created a video brief for your project you can download our Video Production Brief Template to help you write your video brief.